Pennsylvania / Venango County

 What is the weather like in Cranberry, PA year-round?

-Cranberry experiences all four seasons, with cold winters dropping to 20°F and warm summers reaching up to 83°F. The area receives about 41 inches of rainfall annually and enjoys sunshine nearly half the year, offering a comfortable climate for outdoor activities.
+Cranberry experiences four distinct seasons, with warm summers reaching highs of 83°F and cold winters dipping to 20°F. The area receives about 41 inches of rainfall annually and enjoys sunshine on 49% of days.
+This climate offers residents a balanced mix of outdoor opportunities year-round.

 Winter